First-order Conditions for Optimization in the Wasserstein Space: Optimal Transport and the Wasserstein Space

 \end{proposition}

 \ifbool{showproofs}{\booltrue{showproofgradientsarestrong}}{ \ifbool{arxiv}{\boolfalse{showproofgradientsarestrong}}{}} \ifbool{showproofgradientsarestrong}{\proofgradientsarestrong{booltrue}}{}

-We now adapt three well-known facts on differentiable functions to the Wasserstein space.
-First, differentiability implies continuity (in the topology induced by the Wasserstein distance): \begin{proposition}[Differentiability implies continuity] Let $\cost:\Pp{2}{\reals^d}\to\reals$ be Wasserstein differentiable at $\mu\in\Pp{2}{\reals^d}$.
-Then, $\cost$ is continuous w.r.t. weak convergence in $\Pp{2}{\reals^d}$ at $\mu$. \end{proposition} \ifbool{showproofs}{\proofdifferentiablecontinuous{showproofs}}{} As in the Euclidean case, we can further a characterize Wasserstein gradients of geodesically convex functions (cf.~\cite[Theorem 10.3.6]{Ambrosio2008a}): \begin{proposition}[Gradients of geodesically convex functions] Let $\cost$ be $\alpha$-geodesically convex with $\alpha\in\reals$ and suppose that $\cost$ is Wasserstein differentiable at $\mu\in\Pp{2}{\reals^d}$.
+We now adapt four well-known facts on (sub)differentiable functions to the Wasserstein space.
+First, Wasserstein differentiability implies continuity (in the topology induced by the Wasserstein distance). \begin{proposition}[differentiability implies continuity] Let $\cost:\Pp{2}{\reals^d}\to\reals$ be Wasserstein differentiable at $\mu\in\Pp{2}{\reals^d}$.
+Then, $\cost$ is continuous w.r.t. weak convergence in $\Pp{2}{\reals^d}$ at $\mu$. \end{proposition} \ifbool{showproofs}{\proofdifferentiablecontinuous{showproofs}}{} As in the Euclidean case, we can further characterize Wasserstein subgradients of geodesically convex functions (cf.~\cite[Theorem 10.3.6]{Ambrosio2008a}). \begin{proposition}[gradients of geodesically convex functions] Let $\cost$ be $\alpha$-geodesically convex with $\alpha\in\reals$.
+Suppose that $\cost$ is Wasserstein subdifferentiable at $\mu\in\Pp{2}{\reals^d}$ and let $\xi\in\subdifferential\cost(\mu)$.
 Then, for all $\nu\in\Pp{2}{\reals^d}$